ShareCat/golang_serial/README.md

 # golang_serial
-A serial monitor writing with golang
+A serial monitor coding with Golang